curl/curl/docs/libcurl/curl_formget.md

 If the **CURLFORM_STREAM** option is used in the formpost, it prevents curl_formget(3) from working until you have performed the actual HTTP request.
-This, because first then does libcurl known which actual read callback to use!
+This, because first then does libcurl known which actual read callback to use.

 # %PROTOCOLS%